Hardening of Metals

 In materials science, hardness is the ability to withstand surface indentation (localized plastic deformation) and scratching.
 Hardness is probably the most poorly defined material property because it may indicate resistance to scratching, abrasion, an indentation, or even resistance to shaping or localized plastic deformation.
 Hardness is important from an engineering standpoint because resistance to wear by either friction or erosion by steam, oil, and water generally increases with hardness.

 Hardening is a metallurgical metalworking process used to increase the hardness of a metal.
 The hardness of a metal is directly proportional to the uniaxial yield stress at the location of the imposed strain.
 To improve the hardness of the pure metal, we can use different ways, which include:

 - Surface Hardening

 The relative ability of a ferrous alloy to form martensite is called hardenability.
 Hardenability is commonly measured as the distance below a quenched surface at which the metal exhibits a specific hardness of 50 HRC, for example, or a specific percentage of martensite in the microstructure.
-The highest hardness of a pearlitic steel is 43 HRC whereas martensite can achieve 72 HRC.
-Fresh martensite is very brittle if carbon content is greater than approximately 0.2 to 0.3%.
+The highest hardness of pearlitic steel is 43 HRC, whereas martensite can achieve 72 HRC.
+Fresh martensite is very brittle if the carbon content is greater than approximately 0.2 to 0.3%.
 It is so brittle that it cannot be used for most applications.
 This brittleness can be removed (with some loss of hardness) if the quenched steel is heated slightly in a process known as tempering.